kunaal-gupta/WeatherSense-Project/README.md

 If you encounter any bugs or would like to suggest improvements, please open an issue or submit a pull request.

 ## About Me
-'m a results-driven full-stack software developer passionate about building innovative solutions using the latest tech stack in an Agile environment.
+I'm a results-driven full-stack software developer passionate about building innovative solutions using the latest tech stack in an Agile environment.
 With a focus on optimal functionality, quality, and reliability, I excel at developing robust software systems.

 My expertise lies in Python with frameworks like Django and libraries like Pandas, NumPy, OpenCV, Matplotlib, SciKit, and Tkinter .
 I'm also proficient in C++, JavaScript, Ajax, HTML5/CSS, React & Node.JS and have hands-on experience with blockchain technologies, specifically Solidity and Ethereum .